 directed by Michael Fera

 Spotlight Article by Sabrina Furminger

-BOOK YOUR TICKETS FOR MR. FOOTE'S OTHER LEG NOW
+BOOK YOUR TICKETS FOR TAKEN AT MIDNIGHT NOW

 At the Jericho Arts Centre - 1675 Discovery (near Jericho Beach)

 (2pm only on November 12, 19 & 26)

 Matinees: November 12, 19 & 26 at 2pm

 Single Tickets: $20 - $26